 Chevron conducts exploration and production in the onshore Partitioned Zone (PZ) on behalf of Saudi Arabia.
 The PZ lies between Saudi Arabia and Kuwait.
 Petroleum and mineral resources in the PZ are shared jointly by the governments of Saudi Arabia and Kuwait.

-Chevron Phillips Chemical Company LLC and its affiliates have interests in Saudi Chevron Phillips Company, Jubail Chevron Phillips Company, Saudi Polymers Company and Petrochemical Conversion Company.
-All four companies have facilities in Al-Jubail.
+Chevron Phillips Chemical Company LLC and its affiliates have interests in Saudi Chevron Phillips Company, Jubail Chevron Phillips Company and Saudi Polymers Company.
+All three companies have facilities in Al-Jubail.

 Through our subsidiary Saudi Arabian Chevron Inc., Chevron has an agreement with Saudi Arabia to operate the kingdom’s 50 percent interest in the hydrocarbon resources of the onshore PZ.
 The agreement was extended and amended in 2009; it expires in 2039.